 A good memory is key so you can remember candidates, clients, roles, companies, basically everyone you have ever met.
 You never know when a new role will drop on your desk and that CV you read for 3 minutes about 6 months ago will be handy.

 Basically, an in-depth knowledge of programming languages and all their friends isn’t usually high on the list for recruitment companies when they are recruiting consultants.

 2) There’s a lot to know!

 In larger companies, consultants specialise in one area or another but many other consultants recruit across the industry.
 You might be a Front-end Dev with expert knowledge of those technologies but we need to have knowledge of all areas – Embedded, Front-end, Infrastructure, DevOps..

 Every recruitment consultant is going to have an area they’re particularly strong on and other areas they’re weaker on so perhaps you’ll have caught yours in a blank spot.
 Particularly if it’s a role that person doesn’t recruit too often, it’s easy to let your knowledge lapse a bit!
 It is a continuous learning process with the pace of change in the industry and with technologies.

 3) The job description is terrible

-I’ve gotten roles in with about two lines of description.
-I’ve had jobs called in over the phone where the client didn’t seem to know they wanted.
+We’ve gotten roles in with about two lines of description.
+We’ve had jobs called in over the phone where the client didn’t seem to know they wanted.
 Clients have called and asked for “a Java Developer”.
 (What level?
 Front-end/back-end?
 J2EE or Java 8?!)